Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Finding A Covering-Set

 We can now find a covering set $S \subseteq \bar{H}$ of size three for the upper open hemisphere in linear time, as follows.
 If some hemisphere in $\bar{H}$ is the upper open hemisphere return it and stop; we are done.
-Otherwise, transform each hemisphere in $\bar{H}$ into a \emph{half-plane} on $z = 1$, as described earlier.
-Use the procedure we have just described to find three \emph{half-planes} that cover the entire plane $z = 1$ in linear time.
-A covering set for the lower open hemisphere can be found analogously.
+Otherwise, transform each hemisphere in $\bar{H}$ into a half-plane on $z = 1$, as described earlier.
+Then, use the procedure we have just described to find three half-planes that cover the entire plane $z = 1$ in linear time.
+A covering set for any open hemisphere in $\S^2$ can be found similarly.
+In summary,

-\begin{obs} Any open hemisphere on $\S^2$ is covered by up to three hemispheres in $\bar{H}$. \end{obs}
+\begin{obs} Any open hemisphere in $\S^2$ is covered by up to three hemispheres in $\bar{H}$. \end{obs}

-Now we also need to find a covering set for the equator.
-We can run a similar algorithm for the 2D case---splitting the equator into a left circle, a right circle and two points, then finding a covering set of size six at most.
-Finally, we merge the three covering sets and get a covering-set of size 12 for $S^2$.

-A simpler way of finding a covering-set for $S^2$, is to choose four open hemispheres (any four hemispheres, not necessarily from $\bar{H}$) that cover $S^2$.
-Now we find a covering set of size three for each of these hemispheres, as above, Now we find a covering set of size three for each of these hemispheres.
-Putting all together, we obtain a covering-set for $S^2$ of total size 12.
+In order to find a covering set $S \subseteq \bar{H}$ for $S^2$, we choose any four open hemispheres that cover $S^2$ (e.g., take the set $\bar{H}(X)$, where $X$ is the set of facets of some tetrahedron, which covers $S^2$ by Theorem~\ref{theo:zero-cells}).
+We then find a covering set of size three for each of these hemispheres, as described above.
+Finally, by combining the resulting covering sets, we obtain a covering set for $S^2$ of total size 12.

-We continue by proving the existence of a covering-set for $S^2$ of size six.
+We continue by proving the existence of a covering set for $S^2$ of size six.

-\begin{theorem} There exists a covering-set of size six for $S^2$.
+\begin{theorem} There exists a covering set of size six for $S^2$.

 \end{theorem} \begin{proof} Let $G$ be some great circle on $\S^2$ that does not contain a vertex of $\A(\C)$ and is not contained in $\C$. $G$ is composed of parts of cells in $\A(\C)$ that are partially contained in the two open hemispheres defined by $G$.
-This means that any covering-set of an open hemisphere defined by $G$, covers $G$ as well.
+This means that any covering set of an open hemisphere defined by $G$, covers $G$ as well.

-By that and by Observation~\ref{obs:hemisphere-covering}, the covering-set of $\S^2$ is of size six at most. \end{proof}
+By that and by Observation~\ref{obs:hemisphere-covering}, the covering set of $\S^2$ is of size six at most. \end{proof}

-{\bf Remark.} This is only proof of existence.
-This version of the paper will not provide an algorithm to compute a covering-set of size six.
-However, a linear time algorithm will be provided in the full version of the paper that will be uploaded to the arXiv\footnote{arxiv.org}.
+{\bf Remark.} This is only a proof of existence.
+We do not provide an algorithm to compute a covering set of size six.
+The problem with turning the proof of Theorem~\ref{theo:min-covering} into a linear-time algorithm is that we do not know how to find deterministically in linear time a great circle on $S^2$ that avoids all the vertices of the arrangement.

-\begin{theorem} The number of valid top facets for any polyhedron is at most, six. \end{theorem}
+\begin{theorem} The number of valid top facets for any polyhedron is at most six and this bound is tight. \end{theorem}